-When in Dubai, it’s all about glitz, glamour, and luxury.
-There is shopping that offers not only the world’s largest mall, but also all the top designer labels, more Michelin-starred restaurants than you can throw a wooden spoon at, and then there are the hotels.
-Amazing hotels.
+When in Dubai, one of the emirates in the United Arab Emirates (UAE) in the Middle East, it’s all about glitz, glamor, incredible skyscrapers such as the Burj Khalifa, and luxury.
+There is shopping that offers not only the Dubai Mall and Dubai Fountain — the world’s largest mall and fountain in downtown Dubai — but also top designer labels and more Michelin-starred restaurants than you can throw a wooden spoon at.
+And then there are the amazing, star hotels perfect for a luxury getaway.

-You know that feeling, when you walk into a hotel lobby and simply stop dead, looking up and all around, your jaw-dropping and the neck craning?
-Those types of hotels.
+You know that feeling, when you walk into a hotel lobby to check in, and simply stop dead, looking up and all around, your jaw-dropping and neck craning?
+It’s those types of hotels.

 So, whether you are lucky enough to travel on a luxury budget, are saving up for a special occasion, or just like to look at what is out there and dream, these are for you.
-Please note that you will see mention of Jumeira(h) throughout this article and this can either relate to the hotel group Jumeirah, or to the neighborhood of Jumeira.
+Please note that you will see mention of Jumeirah throughout this article and this can either relate to the hotel group, neighborhood, souk Madinat Jumeirah, or Jumeirah Beach.

 1. Burj Al Arab Jumeirah

-You can stay in rooms costing just over $1000 per night, or in the Royal Suite, where you won’t see much change from $20,000, but you will be able to enjoy the stunning spa 490-feet above the surrounding sea, rest your head on one or two of the 17 types of pillows on the pillow menu, or even visit the onsite turtle hospital.
+You can stay in guest rooms costing just over $1,000 per night, or in the Royal Suite, where you won’t see much change from $20,000.
+You will, however, be able to enjoy the stunning spa and hammam 490 feet above the surrounding sea, rest your head on one or two of the 17 types of pillows on the pillow menu, get pampered by the butler services, or even visit the on-site turtle hospital.

 Pro Tip: You can get a look inside and behind the scenes of this amazing hotel during a guided hotel tour, which allows you to snoop around without spending a fortune.